 Third grade students learn about balanced and unbalanced forces and motion and investigate these interactions all around us in our daily lives.

-In third grade, students build on their questioning skills and begin to develop claims using evidence from multiple sources.
-Students expand on prior knowledge and inquire about the history and geography of Illinois, The Great Lakes, and Chicago.
+In third grade, our Social Science theme is communities near and far.
+Students will build on their questioning skills and begin to develop claims using evidence from multiple sources.
+Throughout the year they will expand on prior knowledge, as they inquire and learn about geography, civics/economics, and cultures.

 Students read about the different types of communities and explore how these communities develop.
 They will investigate how a community’s land, resources and climate affect the way people live and work.

 Students investigate how people in a community relate to their environment.

 They explore both how the environment affects the community and how the community affects the environment.
 Students propose ways to improve their community’s environment.